jonahadkins/chesapeake-OSM-imports/README.md

-#Chesapeake OSM Import
+#Chesapeake, Virginia OSM Buildings Import
-###Repository for getting the City of Chesapeake's GIS layers imported to OpenStreetMap
+###From ArcGIS Open Data To OpenStreetMap

-Source Data Downloaded From City of Chesapeake [Open Data Portal](http://public.chesva.opendata.arcgis.com/)
+Source Data Downloaded From City of Chesapeake [Open Data Portal](http://public.chesva.opendata.arcgis.com/) The City of Chesapeake recently [`turned on`](https://opendata.arcgis.com/about) open data for their ArcGIS Online instance.
+This presented a great opportunity to import building footprints and addresses into OSM.

+###Pre-Processing
+After an initial download and inspection of the data I engaged with the city's [GIS Team](gisteam@cityofchesapeake.net ) to make them aware of the import plans, as well as, get answers for questions on the data/attributes.
+The team was very helpful in offering suggestions and answering all my questions.

 * Building Footprints (108,822 Records)
-  * Building Classification Codes
+  * Existing Building Classification Codes
     * 1 - General/Residential
     * 2 - Government
     * 3 - Medical